 Ahoy Maties!
 Welcome to Below the Gaff’s official website.

-After releasing their first full-length album of original tunes, “Songs of Warship,” Below the Gaff has moved away from the costume gimmick to entertain with musical skill and good humor at a multitude of venues.
+After releasing their first full-length album of original tunes, “Songs of Warship,” Below the Gaff has continued to entertain with musical skill and good humor at a multitude of venues.
 They have had the pleasure of performing at bars and farmer’s markets all over Massachusetts as well as engaging audiences in the crowded city streets of Boston and New York.

 With influences such as the Young Dubliners, Great Big Sea, Dropkick Murphys, The Pogues, and The Chieftains mixed with some classic pirate jokes, Below the Gaff is sure to amuse audiences of all ages.